oscar-strasser/public-narratives/brownfield-recovery-potential.md

 ## Problem & Needs

 The availability of land is a critical factor in the development of new commercial projects.
-However, municipalities and companies seeking to expand or relocate face increasing space constraints, particularly in metropolitan areas.
+However, municipalities and companies seeking to expand or relocate face increase space constraints, particularly in metropolitan areas.
 To promote sustainability, the net resealing of commercial areas should be minimized, making the reactivation of underutilized sites—so-called brownfields—an essential strategy.
-These sites offer several advantages, as they are often already integrated into local supply networks, benefit from established infrastructure, and are easily accessible for employees.
+These sites offer several advantages, as they are often already integrated into local supply networks, easily accessible for employees and benefit from established infrastructure.

 Despite their potential, a major challenge remains: the lack of centralized and comprehensive data on the location, availability, and potential contamination of brownfields.
 While some municipalities maintain detailed records, others rely on fragmented and inconsistent information, making the efficient redevelopment of these sites more complex.
 Without a systematic approach, the full potential of brownfield revitalization remains underutilized.